 Julie (Ayling) McLean-Squires (1967), President of the Alumnae (2006-2010) has spent much time reviewing Alumnae Executive and AGM minutes in order to construct a time-line of the Association (See link below).
 Congratulations and our thanks to Julie for wading through 108 years of record keeping!
 Still, minutes of meetings could never convey the depth and breadth of our activities.
 It is also true that in the early days of the organization, and in some years along the way, there was a lack of information available in those records.
 Fortunately, the Alumnae News, published regularly since 1937 does report our stories in more detail.

-Through newsletter articles we bear witness to world events, both here and away – stories of service by graduates in war, in disasters and in overseas missions.
+Through newsletter articles we bore witness to world events, both here and away – stories of service by graduates in war, in disasters and in overseas missions.
 We can read of our roles in medical triumphs, through hospital moves, in nursing research, and other initiatives at HSC – and, of course, we learn of the important work of individual Alumnae members.
-Soon we will post excerpts from past newsletters which speak to the work of your Alumnae Association and its members over the years.
-Stay tuned and check back here frequently.
+We have posted excerpts from past newsletters which speak to the work of your Alumnae Association and its members over the years.
+Please enjoy exploring our website to find our stories.

 One of the earliest HSC School of Nursing Alumnae Association awards was the Florence J Potts Scholarship instituted in 1922 in honour of her contribution as Superintendent of HSC nursing and the hospital.
 During the early years of the Hospital,… Read moreFlorence J. Potts Scholarship Recipients